Auckland Codecamp

 I have to get back to teched now but as soon as I get some more time I’m sending Nikhil a very small project programmed in the MVC way and the same app in webforms.

-Lunch with geeks (7/8/2007)
+Lunch With Geeks (7/8/2007)

 We had another geeks lunch on tuesday.
 We discussed a number of topics but focussed mainly on design patterns.